pupilfirst/wd201-scripts/user-authentication/authentication-using-passport/README.md

 To authenticate, Passport first looks at the user's login details (i.e. email and password), then invokes a verified callback (`done`).
 Whenever the user gets properly authenticated, we are passing the `user` object into the callback.
 If the user does not get appropriately authenticated, we are passing the specific error message into the callback.

 #### Next, we have to store and retrieve user information in session
 As we are managing our app's sessions with Passport, as soon as a user gets appropriately authenticated, a new session begins.
 At that time, we will serialize the user data to the session and the user ID will be stored in `request.session.passport.user`.

 Let's do that
 ```js
 passport.serializeUser(function(user, done) {
   console.log("Serializing user in session: ", user.id)
   done(null, user.id);
 });
 ```
+For your reference, **serialization** is the process of converting an object into a stream of bytes to more easily save or transmit it.
+Whereas, deserialization is the reverse process where the byte stream is used to recreate the actual object in memory.

 To access user information from session, we will use the `deserializeUser` method.
 ```js